MIDOSS/docs/models/mohid_on_graham.rst

 Test MIDOSS-MOHID
 =================

-The :file:`MIDOSS-MOHID-config/MarathassaConstTS/` directory contains a configuration that you can use to do a test run of your setup on :kbd:`cedar`.
+The :file:`MIDOSS-MOHID-config/MarathassaConstTS/` directory contains a configuration that you can use to do a test run of your setup on :kbd:`graham`.
 It is the constant temperature and salinity version of the 2014 Marathassa spill in English Bay.
 You should be able to run the test with: